ofajs/ofa-v4-docs/docs/en/docs/get-started/common-properties.md

 </script>
 ```

-## parent and parents

-- `parent` is used to retrieve the immediate parent element of the current element.
+## parent and parents- `parent` is used to retrieve the immediate parent element of the current element.
 - `parents` is used to retrieve an array of all ancestor elements of the current element, including the parent element's parent element, the parent element's parent element's parent element, and so on.

 ```html